feddieminas/django_fantasy_foot_track/README.md

 FPL (Fantasy Football(soccer) Premier League) is a game in which users assemble an imaginary team of real life footballers and score points based on those players' actual statistical performance or their perceived contribution on the field of play.
 The [FPL ICT Index](https://www.premierleague.com/news/65567) uses match event data to generate a single view score for each player on three key categories – Influence (player's impact), Creativity (player's producing opportunities) and Threat (player's threat on goal).
 Public users can generate a category card (on either or all of the three key categories) and initiate a discussion.
 In addition the users insert a Status (Low, Medium, High) to state the degree of importance of that category card.
 Current users as well as other users can upvote the categories cards created.
-Further to a user inserting a Player as a topic in each category card, one can also insert a Feature in each one (ex. dashboard lineups online presence, add feature fouls called on VAR).
+Further to a user inserting a Player as a topic in each category card, one can also insert a Feature (ex. dashboard lineups online presence, add feature fouls called on VAR).

 After all, FPL Data Scientists can accumulate all these help data to improve players indices, features stats (goals, assists etc), as well as, platform's features functionalities, appearance and responsiveness.